Scientific program

 Decentering canons and broadening corpora: digital humanities, world literatures, area studies

-The University of Chicago and CNRS Humanities et Social Sciences place crucial importance on both the digital humanities and on studies grounded in specific spaces, times, and contexts, particularly those outside the West.
-At the University of Chicago, the strong investment in the cultures, languages and literatures of the South is characterized by a remarkable number of interdisciplinary “area studies” centers (Center for East Asian Studies; Center for Middle Eastern Studies; Committee on Southern Asian Studies, etc.) and, in the field of digital humanities, by an equally remarkable number of exceptional programs and centers.
-The Forum for Digital Culture (the research, creation and teaching center for the digital humanities in Chicago, of which the ARTFL project is a part) and OCHRE, in particular, will become privileged partners of the IRL: they offer sets of texts and metadata of major interest for the long-term history of literature and ideas, now accessible through innovative textual analysis tools.
+The University of Chicago and CNRS Humanities and Social Sciences emphasize research grounded in specific spaces, times, and contexts, particularly those outside the West, and research in the field of digital humanities.
+At the University of Chicago, a strong focus on the cultures, languages and literatures of the Global South is reflected in the remarkable network of interdisciplinary “area studies” centers (Center for East Asian Studies; Center for Middle Eastern Studies; Committee on Southern Asian Studies, etc.), and in the realm of digital humanities, by a range of exceptional programs and platforms, including the Forum for Digital Culture and OCHRE, which will become key partners of the IRL, offering invaluable sets of texts and metadata for the long-term history of literature and ideas.

-Working on very large corpora seen “at a distance” by digital humanities and working on specific texts, histories and contexts, invites us to pluralize the scales of reading and analysis.
-The innovative aspect of research in the fields of digital humanities and areal studies is precisely that it enables us to decentralize and pluralize the canon, by opening up scholarly awareness to larger and less Western-centric corpora, ultimately leading to a truly global history of literature and the humanities.
-The IRL will thus be a place for reflection and dialogue between approaches and methods that are sometimes presented as irreconcilable: close reading and distant reading; study of large corpora and attention to the cultural, linguistic, poetic, historical (etc.) specificity of texts.
+Working on specific texts, archives, histories, languages and contexts on the one hand, and on very large corpora seen “at a distance” by digital humanities on the other, invites us to reconsider traditional scales and paradigms of reading and analysis.
+Research in the fields of digital humanities and area studies allows us to decentralize, pluralize (and sometimes decolonize) the canon, expanding scholarly awareness to larger and less Western-centric corpora, ultimately fostering a more global history of literature, the humanities and social sciences.
+The IRL will thus serve as a space for reflection and dialogue between seemingly disparate approaches and methods: close reading and distant reading; the study of large corpora on the one hand and attention to the cultural, linguistic, poetic, historical (etc.) specificity of texts and archives on the other.

-Collaborations are underway on the ethical, historical, political, philosophical, discursive and social dimensions of medical practices and health care; of global health policies and inequalities.
+Collaborative research is also conducted on the ethical, historical, philosophical, discursive and social dimensions of medical practices, of health care policies and inequalities.

 Truth, information, fiction

 Epistemic questions cut across philosophy, literature, and linguistics.
-Starting from the notion of veridicality (the judgment made by a speaker about the truth of an utterance), as expressed by the resources of human language (modalities, epistemic verbs or adverbs that qualify the strength of the judgment, grammatical particles that modulate the speaker’s commitment to the truth of the utterance, etc.), will form the basis of a scientific program at the crossroads of linguistic theories and theories of knowledge and action.
-The exploration of this notion within the IRL will benefit from the presence, at the University of Chicago, of the Phronesis lab, an interdisciplinary research program in linguistics and philosophy of language, which aims to bring together students and researchers in linguistics, communication, philosophy, and computer science.
+The notion of veridicality (the judgment a speaker makes regarding the truth of an utterance) expressed through various linguistic tools, such as modalities, epistemic verbs or adverbs that qualify the strength of a judgment or grammatical particles that convey the speaker’s commitment to the truth of the utterance, will form the foundation of a scientific program that bridges linguistic theories with theories of knowledge and action.

-The IRL will stand at the heart of current reflections on “phronesis,” envisaged as a method of analysing communication oriented towards the agentivity of subjects in relation to acts of enunciation in public discourse: how subjects decipher the intentions behind an act of communication and detect the linguistic and communicative strategies intended for them.
-The IRL will also welcome researchers interested in studying the specific role of language in the emergence of rhetorical strategies such as “trolling” or “dog-whistling”, and research on social networks.
-What, for instance, are the winning rhetorical tropes in specific media (e.g. political discourse on Twitter, medical and epidemiological discourse on Facebook)?
-Which tropes are most effective in manipulation?
-How are truth or verisimilitude constructed in social networks?
-Why is fake news convincing?
-How is logical reasoning manipulated by language?
+The IRL will focus on current discussions surrounding “phronesis,” envisaged as a method of analysing communication that emphasizes the agency of individuals in relation to acts of enunciation in public discourse.
+It will examine how subjects interpret the intentions behind acts of communication and recognize the linguistic and communicative strategies used to influence them.
+The IRL will also engage with research into the role of language in the development of rhetorical strategies such as “trolling” or “dog-whistling”, and in the context of social networks.
+For instance it will investigate which rhetorical tropes are most successful in manipulation, how truth or verisimilitude are constructed in social networks, why fake news is persuasive, how language manipulates logical reasoning.

-Questions about the notion of veridicality, and about linguistic resources and strategies aimed at mobilizing an agent’s judgment, are in line with more general questions about the division between truth and fiction, theories and boundaries of truth, which have been addressed in literary studies at a time when contemporary literary practices are blurring conventional divisions, the better to question them through practices of documenting reality and inventively transforming facts and testimonies.
+Questions surrounding the notion of veridicality, and the linguistic strategies that influence judgment align with broader inquiries about the distinction between truth and fiction, as well as theories and boundaries of truth.
+These issues have been explored in literary studies, particularly as contemporary literary practices challenge these conventional divisions by blending practices of documenting reality with creative transformations of facts and testimonies.

 Language emergence

 How do new languages emerge?
-This fascinating question is made tractable for research thanks to sign languages (spoken in Deaf communities) and tactile languages (spoken in some DeafBlind communities).
-The CNRS and the University of Chicago are two of the world’s leading institutions for the study of sign languages and tactile languages.
+This intriguing question becomes more accessible for research through the study of sign languages (used in Deaf communities) and tactile languages (used in some DeafBlind communities).
+The CNRS and the University of Chicago are among the leading global institutions in the study of both sign languages and tactile languages.

-One innovative element of this research concerns what might be called the “birth” of languages.
-Compared with spoken languages, homesign systems and emerging sign languages provide natural examples of linguistic creation, in the sense that the development process of these systems takes place in a context of linguistic deprivation (partial or total absence of input).
-The very diverse social contexts in which deaf children grow up enables us to explore the transition from a non-linguistic communication system to a linguistic one: sign languages are to date the only human languages whose birth we can directly examine.
+A key innovation in this research involves exploring the “birth” of languages.
+Unlike spoken languages, homesign systems and emerging sign languages offer natural examples of linguistic creation, as their development occurs in contexts of linguistic deprivation (the partial or total absence of input).
+The varied social environmentss in which deaf children grow up allow us to explore the transition from a non-linguistic communication system to a linguistic one: sign languages are the only human languages whose birth we can directly observe.